Date: October 31, 2019

 FreedomPay acknowledges the individual’s right to access the personal data we hold about them pursuant to the Privacy Shield Frameworks.
 Customers wishing to review, amend, or correct their personal data may do so by contacting the merchant that accepted the individual’s payment card in payment for goods or services.
 If a customer contacts FreedomPay for this purpose, FreedomPay will direct that customer to contact such merchant.
 As a payment processor, FreedomPay provides its merchants access to customer transactional data, but only in truncated formats in an effort to protect customer data from potential breach or compromise.
 FreedomPay receives customer data through the normal credit card transaction payment process, and transmits, stores and processes transactional data to perform its services.

-Potential or existing clients who wish to review, amend, or delete the contact information stored in FreedomPay’s marketing, Customer Relationship Management (CRM), or other platforms can submit a request at https://corporate.freedompay.com/consumer-privacy/.
-Following validation, a member of the FreedomPay compliance team will execute the request and provide any accompanying documentation.
+Potential or existing clients who wish to review, amend, or delete the contact information stored in FreedomPay’s marketing and Customer Relationship Management (CRM) platforms can submit a request at https://corporate.freedompay.com/consumer-privacy/.
+Following validation of the data subject, a member of the FreedomPay compliance team will execute the request and provide any accompanying documentation.

 FreedomPay Employees wishing to review, amend, or delete their personal data may do so manually by accessing the appropriate HR web portals.
 Using these portals, FreedomPay employees have the ability to view and edit any information provided to the Human resources department.
 Some information may be stored in systems that do not offer an externally facing method for review, amendment, or deletion.
 In these instances, employees may contact FreedomPay’s Director of Human Resources for assistance.
 Due to financial and legal requirements, as long as an individual is employed at FreedomPay, not all employee data can be deleted without terminating the existing employment arrangement.